millejoh/emacs-ipython-notebook/doc/source/index.rst

    unnecessary!

-2. If you have token or password authentication enabled then you will need to call ``M-x ein:notebooklist-login`` and enter the appropriate password.
+2. If you have token or password authentication enabled then you will need to call ``M-x ein:login`` and enter the appropriate password.

-3. Hit ``M-x ein:notebooklist-open`` to open notebook list.
-This will open the :ref:`notebook list <notebook-list-commands>` buffer.
+   Assuming authentication works the :ref:`notebooklist
+   <notebook-list-commands>` buffer will automatically open.

-4. In the notebook list buffer, you can open notebooks by selecting the ``[Open]`` buttons.
+3. In the notebook list buffer, you can open notebooks by selecting the ``[Open]`` buttons.
 See the :ref:`notebook <notebook-commands>` section for operations and commands available in the notebook buffer.